Daniel-J-S/seir-flex-426/src/course-materials/backend-fundamentals/week-8/day-3/lecture-materials/intro-to-mongoose-referenced-relationships.md

 #### Setup

-- Today's starter code is the final code from our _Mongoose - Embedding Related Data_ lesson, however, to make this lesson flow better, we're need to make a couple small changes:
+- Today's starter code is the final code from our _Mongoose - Embedding Related Data_ lesson, however, to make this lesson flow better, let's make a few small changes:

 <br>